Advice and information on closing costs for refinance loan

-I am using a broker and I would like to know if the cost associated with the loan are unreasonable, are they negotiable?
+I am using a broker and I would like to know if the costs associated with the loan are unreasonable.
+Are they negotiable?

 You are wise to do your homework before committing to a loan.
-Many borrowers fail to ask questions or comparison shop, and end up paying a more for their loans than if they would have shopped around.
+Many borrowers fail to ask questions or comparison shop.
+They end up paying a more for their loans than if they would have taken the time to do some basic research and then shopped around.

 Fees You Will Pay

-I cannot estimate precisely how much you should expect to pay for a mortgage refinance.
-The appropriate amount of the closing costs for a potential loan is much more difficult to judge, as the amount of closing costs are generally calculated as a percentage of the loan amount.
+How much you should expect to pay in refinance closing costs for your potential loan is difficult to precisely estimate.
+Refinance closing costs are generally calculated as a percentage of the your total loan amount.
 On average, closing costs range between 3% and 6% of the total amount of the loan, according to the Federal Reserve.

 Good Faith Estimate